 To find the best school for your child, do some research on the school and its quality, carefully check the school’s admission criteria and take care with your formal application.
 But be aware that places are limited

-For an indepth look at this subject, everything you need to know can be found on our What are Private or Independent Schools page.
+For a comprehensive guide on private schools, visit our What are Private or Independent Schools page.

-Many fee-paying schools offer scholarships and bursaries to cut costs.
-Contact the school to ask about eligibility.
+Many private schools offer scholarships and bursaries to help with costs.
+Contact the school to inquire about eligibility.

 Each school has its admission criteria, determining who they accept as pupils.
 Some common factors include:

 Selective secondary schools often require students to pass an entrance exam or 11-Plus.

 Local authorities typically place students in the nearest school, affecting house prices near popular schools.
 You may qualify for free transport; check with your local council for details.
 Consider the commuting time and its impact on your child's schedule.

 Keep in mind that distant schools may lead to late returns and less time for other activities or homework.

 Ofsted reports are essential for comparing schools.
 These reports are available online.
 Don't dismiss a school just because of its past performance; check if improvements have been made.
 Head teachers can make a significant difference.
 Additionally, examine school performance tables to compare exam and test results.

 For in-depth information on Ofsted and its role, visit our What is the Role and Responsibility of Ofsted? article.

 Include your child in the decision-making process as much as possible.
 Their input is valuable, and their preferences should be considered.
 Moving to a school with their friends or within a familiar network can be reassuring.
 For confident children, a larger school may be suitable, while a smaller school can offer a more nurturing environment for less confident children.